nearform/nscale/README.md

 nscale is built using node.js.
 To install node, go to the [download page](http://www.nodejs.org) and install the appropritae binary for your system.

 ### Install git
-nscale uses git as a backing store for system configuration and versioning. git can be installed using the package manager on your system of choice (i.e. homebrew on osx, apt-get on ubuntu...)
+nscale uses git as a backing store for system configuration and versioning.
+Git can be installed using the package manager on your system of choice (i.e. homebrew on osx, apt-get on ubuntu...)

 ### Configure github access
 Once git is installed, it should be configured for use with github if you wish to follow along with the nscale tutorials.
-You should run the following to set you username and email address:
+You should run the following to set your username and email address:

 ```sh
 git config --global user.name "<user name>"